IMC-UAS-Krems/2024-DBST2UE-Public/README.md

 ### Task 2: SQL Alchemy
 Implement the database in Python using SQL Alchemy, fill it with input data, and run some the queries from Task 1.

-Implement the queries as test cases (one test, one query) and run the tests against a local SQLIte and a "dockerized" MariaDB using the test fixtures that you implemented during the Self-Learning activities
+Implement the queries as test cases (one test, one query) and run the tests against a local SQLIte and a 'dockerized' MariaDB using the test fixtures that you implemented during the Self-Learning activities

 ## Log of Past Sessions